AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-002-michael-feathers.md

 +++
-Description = "This week we interview our special guest Michael Feathers of r7k Research & Conveyance and author of Working Effectively with Legacy Code.
+Description = "This week we interview Michael Feathers Founder and Director of r7k Research & Conveyance and author of Working Effectively with Legacy Code.
 To find out more about this episode take a look at the shownotes by clicking the episode title." aliases = ["/2"] author = "Alexandra Moxin" categories = []